wagtail/wagtail/docs/topics/streamfield.md

         icon = 'user'
 ```

-For a list of the recognised icon identifiers, see the [](styleguide).
+For a list of icons available out of the box, see our [icons overview](icons).
+Project-specific icons are also displayed in the [styleguide](styleguide).

 ### ListBlock